PeterJudgeZA/conference_api/README.md

 `/tlr/**`
 Contains property and other files to tailor the install.
 The included `openedge.merge` file contains handler mappings and can be added to a PASOE instance using the `oeprop -f path/to/openedge.merge` command.

+`/solutions/**`
+Contains completed code and properties

 ## Services

 All the URI's here are relative to the instance and webapp.
-The root URI is something like `http://localhost:8830/api/`
+The root URI is something like `http://localhost:8810/api/`

 The suggested handler configuration is in the `tlr/openedge.merge` file.
 This contains mappings for a hand-coded WebHandler-based approach , as well as a DataObjectHandler approach that uses the `Conference\SI\conf.map` file for mapping the individual requests.
 The URI's are almost identical between those approaches; the primary difference being that the DOH uses a `/web/conf/talks` prefix, and the hand-coded WebHandler uses `/web/talks`.
 This is so that we can have both styles in the same webapp.